 Details of the aging of trade receivables and analysis of the movement on the allowance for doubtful accounts are provided in note 33.

-(Tabular amounts in millions of Canadian dollars, except share and per share amounts)
+Notes to the Consolidated Financial Statements (Tabular amounts in millions of Canadian dollars, except share and per share amounts)

 14. Inventories: